ChaoMai/dotfiles/ReadMe.md

 # dotfiles setup
 In a development or online environment,  multiple users may share one account.
 Settings can be messed up.
+My dotfiles can be used in non-standard home location.
 Before performing following steps, make sure `$HOME` is set to you own "home" folder.

 ```bash
 /home/xxx # ok